The Sci-Fi Counterpart

 - What was more disturbing was how the villain somehow managed to invent a way to create phlogiston, despite the idea being bunk.

-- As part of its satirical use of Conspiracy Theory elements, ''Fpoucault's Pendulum employs a number of fringe theories, including the telluric currents idea.
+- As part of its satirical use of Conspiracy Theory elements, Foucault's Pendulum employs a number of fringe theories, including the telluric currents idea.
 However, the novel is as much a Deconstruction of this trope (and the Conspiracy Theory and All Myths Are True tropes) as anything, so it's ambiguous whether the theories are true or whether some of the characters are simply perceiving reality from an unusual angle.

 - Discworld has a lot of fun with fringe science.
 Most notably the way the word "quantum" can be used to justify anything, and the morphogenic field.
 (GURPS Discworld notes that all theories of morphic resonance are true on the Disc, including the ones that contradict each other).